LightofGolden/Project-Another-IDE/README.md

 # What will this repository contain?
 This GitHub repo will either contain an open source version of aIDE, or some code dumps that will be put here.
 I haven't decided it yet so... just wait.
+### This project is licensed under the MIT License.